 - Local guest speakers

 There are also daily briefings and de-briefings, where the day’s achievements or issues will be discussed and plans put in place for the following day.
-During the program students will learn:
+During the program ACE participants will learn:

 - To overcome personal and work related challenges.